leah-massey/Borrow-My-Garden/README.md

 <a name="motivation"></a>
 ## Challenges
-For this project, we wanted to push ourselves and try using the (new-to-us) technology, MongoDB Atlas.
-This path meant that we struggled to implement some of the features of the application, most significantly we struggled to implement the messaging feature whereby users can connect with other users and have a private thread of conversation.
+<p>For this project, we wanted to push ourselves and try using the (new-to-us) technology, MongoDB Atlas.
+This path meant that we struggled to implement some of the features of the application, most significantly we struggled to implement the messaging feature whereby users can connect with other users and have a private thread of conversation. </p>

 <div align="right">[ <a href="#table-of-contents">↑ to top ↑</a> ]</div>